 Working together, Zaferos and the 8x8 team quickly designed and implemented a new phone system for St. Matthew’s.
 The school purchased 20 individual extensions to support unlimited incoming calls and also purchased 30 new VoIP phones.
 By the end of June 2010, the new phone system was up and running.
 Even more amazingly, the total up-front cost was just $1,600.

 “We saved a great deal of time and money by selecting 8x8,” says Zaferos.”8x8 hosted service takes away the headache of purchasing and maintaining an on-site PBX.
-It doesn’t make sense for a small organisation like ours to do it when 8x8 can do it much more cost-effectively.
+It doesn’t make sense for a small organization like ours to do it when 8x8 can do it much more cost-effectively.
 All we had to do is purchase new phones, and that cost was negligible compared to the cost of a new PBX.”

 The school saves additional money by using 8x8 Auto Attendant to answer its main phone line.
 Callers can hear the latest updates about school activities and route themselves to different school and church offices.